b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 which group(s) differ(s) from the other(s).
 Naturally, we could/should adjust
 the obtained p-values by using a multiplicity correction (as we did in
 @sec:compare_contin_data_multip_correction).
-This is exactly what we are going to do in one of the upcoming exercises.
+This is exactly what we are going to do in one of the upcoming exercises (see @sec:compare_categ_data_ex5).
 For now take some rest and click the right arrow when you're ready.

 ## Exercises - Comparisons of Categorical Data {#sec:compare_categ_data_exercises}